Updated: Jul 26

 There are three ways D&B can rate your business, either from the raw data flowing into the system from the resources shown above, or from data discerned from your company's financial statements, or from data gathered from and verified by from a principal.

 Let’s start with a brief overview of the various ratings we see most often and what you can do to boost to your company up to the next level.
+You can find the below information for free on the Glossary page on D&B's website.
 The "NQ" rating stands for "Not Quoted".
 Generally, this rating is assigned to a company if D&B can no longer verify a business is in active operations.
 Once this rating is applied, all general information is removed, rendering the report useless and blocking it from being purchased when it has no beneficial information to determine credibility.
 FIX IT: If your credit file has an "NQ" rating, provide verifiable data about your business to D&B so the derogatory rating can be removed and your creditworthiness restored.
 A lot of businesses will have a "DS" rating, which stands for "Duns Support".
-A "DS" rating means that D&B acknowledges they have basic information about the company, but not enough to generate full scores and ratings.
+A "DS" rating means that D&B acknowledges basic information about the company, but not enough to generate full scores and ratings.
 A "DS" rating occurs when data flows in from outside sources, but the information is out-of-date and inaccurate.
 Generally speaking, very little credit can be established for a company with a "DS" rating unless one of the principals offers a personal guarantee.
-FIX IT: If your company has a "DS" rating, you can register in D&B's free iUpdate portal to provide up-to-date information to help build instant scores for free.
+FIX IT: If your company has a "DS" rating, you can register for free access to a DUNS Manager on D&B's website to provide up-to-date information to help build instant scores for free.
 If your company's credit report has a "dash-dash" (--) rating, your credit profile is said to be “incomplete."
 While many think a "--" means they have no rating, quite the contrary.
 D&B is acknowledging your existence, but they're simply missing one or more pieces of data required for a “full” rating of your business.
 Like pieces of a puzzle that come together to create an overall picture, if one of the below pieces is missing, the picture is incomplete.
-FIX IT: In order to have full scores and ratings, you need to provide D&B with all of the below data, known as the "Super 7 Elements".
+FIX IT: In order to have full scores and ratings, you need to provide D&B with all of the below data:

 Company's physical address